IHTFY/batches/README.md

 Create a trimmed video using timestamps.

-- `Start Time`: The time to start the clip, e.g. `01:02:03` for 1 hour, 2 minutes, 3 seconds
+- `Start Time` - The time to start the clip, e.g. `01:02:03` for 1 hour, 2 minutes, 3 seconds
-- `End Time`: The time to stop the clip
+- `End Time` - The time to stop the clip

 Drag the video onto the batch file and input the timestamps